jimmershere/triage/docs/rootless-podman.md

 - `Falling back to --cgroup-manager=cgroupfs`
 - `sd-bus call: Interactive authentication required.: Permission denied`

 Without a persistent systemd runtime, rootless Podman attempts to talk to system services (polkit) that require interactive authorization, so builds fail before containers are even created.
+The fix is to keep Podman on the `cgroupfs` manager and file-based event logger so it never needs to contact systemd or journald.

 ## Required packages

-Install the rootless dependencies that Podman expects:
+Install the rootless dependencies that Podman expects (these are the only commands that need sudo):

 - `uidmap` – enables unprivileged user namespaces
 - `dbus-user-session` – provides the user session bus used by Podman helpers
 - `slirp4netns` – user-mode networking for rootless containers
 - `fuse-overlayfs` – layered storage driver that works without kernel overlay permissions
 - `containernetworking-plugins` – CNI plugins needed for networking

-## Enable linger (persistent user systemd)

-A rootless Podman runtime needs a per-user systemd instance for sd-bus interactions. `loginctl enable-linger <uid>` creates that environment even on headless servers, preventing `sd-bus call: Interactive authentication required` errors.

 ## Configuration applied by `make bootstrap`